-I ask participants who do not know each other to introduce themselves giving their name, why they are in the class, plus an aspiration for the future.
+I ask participants who do not know each other to introduce themselves giving their names, why they are in the class, plus an aspiration for the future.
 Then everyone has to write down an unusual fact about themselves that no one would know, something surprising or unusual.
 Then the facts are read and the group has to guess one by one, which fact belongs to which participant.
-This does help people get to know each other in a rather light hearted way.
+This does help people get to know each other in a rather light-hearted way.
 Posted by Kathryn H.W.
 McCrary

 To develop a team that works together ‘like an orchestra,’ we did just that.
-We bought 100 musical instruments, including penny whistles, harmonicas, xylophones, ocarinas etc. and then set the entire team the task of planning, rehearsing and performing an ‘orchestral’ piece of music!
+We bought 100 musical instruments, including penny whistles, harmonicas, xylophones, ocarinas, etc., and then set the entire team the task of planning, rehearsing, and performing an ‘orchestral’ piece of music!

 The result was stunning!
-The whole team was fully engaged, those with some musical ability trained others and when they did their final performance.
+The whole team was fully engaged, those with some musical ability trained others when they did their final performance.
 I have to admit it brought a tear to my eye.
 The team was certainly proud of what they had achieved.
 Posted by John Cooper

-For a Managing Change class, we purposely do not set up properly, meaning chairs are scattered about, the doorway is partially blocked by a table, trash” such as empty bottles, notepads, etc. are scattered on the tables, flip charts from other classes are still hanging in the room – the appearance of classroom not cleaned up and re-set for the next class.
+For a Managing Change class, we purposely do not set up properly, meaning chairs are scattered about, the doorway is partially blocked by a table, trash” such as empty bottles, notepads, etc. are scattered on the tables, flip charts from other classes are still hanging in the room – the appearance of the classroom not cleaned up and re-set for the next class.
 Obviously, things need to be changed!
 Yet it is amazing to see how differently people react.
 Our observations yield key insights as to how each person approaches change.
 Some leave and come back later; others make a space for themselves; some start cleaning up and rearranging the room (with or without asking the facilitator if it’s okay).
 Confusing but great introductory activity.
 Posted by Dixie Grow, Career Growth Associates

 An essential element of being competent at interviewing is asking “probing questions.”
-When a candidate responds with a partial answer, or you want to explore the motivation / background / technique etc., that underlies their response, you must ask follow-on questions.
+When a candidate responds with a partial answer, or you want to explore the motivation/background/technique, etc., that underlies their response, you must ask follow-on questions.
 You’re digging for information that will help you determine how the candidate performed within the situation.
 To make the concept stick, try this:

 Before class, stop at a pharmacy and get a box of thin rubber gloves, the inexpensive latex kind (about $10 for 200 gloves).
 When you set up the room, lay out the participant guide and one glove for each person.